 Part-time care (less than 5 days before and after school) is available in our programs providing there is space available.
-Families can choose from 2 day to 4- day options.
-In the event that a program location reaches its maximum capacity, families will be offered the opportunity to change from part-time to full-time or be given two weeks' withdrawal notice.
+Families who choose part time care must register for a minimum of 3 days per week.
+Families of children enrolled in part-time care will be notified and given the opportunity to extend their hours to full-time in the event that the space can be filled by full-time enrollment.